Learn about MONOM's state-of-the-art 4DSOUND system at Funkhaus Berlin, the most immersive music experience on offer in the city.

 How does the future of sound look to you?
-If you’re a sound connoisseur (well, why else would you be here?), chances are that future looks a lot like experimental performance venue and state-of-the-art spacial sound studio MONOM.
+If you’re a sound connoisseur, chances are that future looks a lot like experimental performance venue and state-of-the-art spacial sound studio MONOM.
 There are only three other sound systems of its kind in the world!
 Like Catalyst, MONOM is located at the historic Funkhaus, housing its innovative 4DSOUND system within spectacular Bauhaus-meets-Soviet architecture.

 4DSOUND is a creative and technical collective exploring spatial sound as a medium.
 Over a decade-long period of research, experimentation and public performances, they have collaborated with over 100 artists to create the most advanced spatial sound system in the world.
 Up to 400 people can be immersed in this one-of-a-kind instrument.
 Suspended throughout the venue are 48 omnidirectional speakers, which extend to nine powerful subs submerged beneath an acoustically transparent floor. *Mic drop*